euginm/CreateFragmentMatrix/README.md

 The fragments are separated by new lines.
-**Note**: A fragment with only one allele may appear in a fragment matrix only if it has a mate with at least one *different* allele in the same genomic region
+**Note**: A fragment with only one allele may appear in a fragment matrix only if it has a mate with at least one *different* allele in the same genomic region.
 Some examples are shown in `fragment_examples.txt`.
 #### Genotypes:
 (Output only if `--genotypes` flag is set)
 Start with genomic region name:
 ```>scaffold2314|size104419```
-Following with genotypes information from vcf file for every polymorphic sites:
+Following with genotypes information from vcf file for every polymorphic site:
 ```1    0/0/1/1/1/1:96:38:1272:57:1673```
 1. *Polymorphic site index* (starting with 1 in every new genomic region)
 2. *GT column* from vcf file

 The genotypes are separated by new lines.